hundeo:

 • Ointment

-For your protégé you are welcome to buy a powder, which is intended for people.
+You are welcome to buy a powder for your protégé that is intended for humans.
 I recommend the well-known bestseller from Luvos.

 How does healing clay work?